sharad2802/youtube-channel-showcase/readme.txt

 Resizing the showcase or thumbnails from the default size

 = Get in touch =
-Email me at marcrice83 at googlemail.com
+Email me at marcrice83 at googlemail dot com

 == Installation ==